 Unity is the world's leading platform for creating and growing interactive, real-time 3D ("RT3D") content and experiences.
-Our comprehensive set of software, including AI solutions, supports creators through the entire development lifecycle as they build, run, and grow immersive, real-time 2D and 3D content for mobile phones, tablets, PCs, consoles, and augmented and virtual reality devices.
+Our comprehensive set offers a suite of software, including AI solutions, supports creators through the entire development lifecycle as they build, run, tools to create, market and grow immersive, real-time 2D games and 3D content for interactive experiences across all major platforms from mobile, phones, tablets, PCs, consoles, PC, and augmented and virtual console, to extended reality devices, (XR).

-Our platform consists of two complementary sets of solutions: Create Solutions and Grow Solutions, which together comprise our strategic portfolio surrounding the Unity Engine, Cloud and Monetization.
+Our platform consists of two complementary sets of solutions: Create Solutions and Grow Solutions, which together comprise our strategic portfolio Strategic Portfolio surrounding the Unity Engine Cloud and related consumption services, and Monetization.